 Recent, Current and Near Future

-I look forward to the warmer months when I will be able to spend time with my family discovering the beauty of Treaty 7 territory.
+I am enjoying the summer months with my family attending the Stampede Grand Stand show and the Calgary Folk Festival, and discovering the beauty of Treaty 7 territory.
 The ancestral and traditional territories of the Blackfoot Confederacy, including the Siksika, Piikani and Kainai Nations; the Stoney-Nakoda, including the Chiniki, Bearspaw and Wesley Nations; and the Tsuut’ina Nation, as well as the Métis Nation of Alberta, Region 3.
 I acknowledge the many First Nations, Métis and Inuit peoples whose footsteps have marked these lands for generations, including the many places that I am able to experience and create in.
 I recognize the land as an act of reconciliation and gratitude to those whose territory I reside on.

 Have a very fulfilling day.